Frequently Asked Questions

 WARRANTY PROCEDURE & TIRE CARE

-Challenge tires are handmade, providing incomparable performance, but are also special and delicate at the same time.
+Challenge tires are handmade, providing incomparable performance.
+They are very special but can be somewhat delicate at the same time.

 If you think your tire has a defect that would fall under a warranty replacement, please follow these steps for approval.

 In rare cases, you may also be asked to look for a production run number on the product.
-The open tubular clincher has a manufacturing number (or date) stamped inside on the product for you to note.
+The open tubular clincher has a manufacturing number (or date) stamped on the inside of the product.
 A tubular will have to be cut open to read this number inside.
 But this is only when unexplainable situations occur, that require further investigation by the factory.

-If you purchased the tire from an online retailer, please forward them all the above information and photo.
+If you purchased the tire from an online retailer, mail order, Amazon, E-Bay or other please forward them all the above information and photo.
 They should be able to process it the same way.
-However, if they can’t or will not handle the case, then write to us at: challengetech.it/contact
+However, if they can’t or will not handle the case, that will unfortunately be a risk you are taking when ordering cheaply online or from an unreliable source.

-In most cases factory defect tires are replaced immediately, but it may take a few days determining whether it was a factory defect or a mishandling problem.
+In most cases factory defect tires are replaced immediately, but it may take a few days determining whether it is a factory defect or the person mishandling the tire.

-Challenge is one of few factories in the world mastering this artisan manufacturing process.
-Because we consider maintaining the rubber’s natural properties of primary importance, we avoid extreme prolonged heat treatments.
+Challenge is one of very few factories mastering an artisan handmade manufacturing process.
+Because we consider of primary importance maintaining the rubber’s natural properties intact, we produce via this handmade process, rather than an industrial one, so avoiding extreme high heat treatments.

-The majority of other tires are industrially produced using this heat treatment, called vulcanization, which helps bond the materials together.
-The consequence is that it dries and hardens the rubber, reducing the rubber’s grip, its shock-absorption properties and ultimate ride quality, all of which are of particular importance for a performance tire.
+The majority of other tires are industrially produced using a prolonged high heat treatment called vulcanization which bonds the materials together.
+While on the one hand vulcanization produces a sturdy tire, on the other hand the consequence of this process dries and hardens the rubber, eliminating most of the rubber’s natural properties.
+It reduces the rubber’s grip, its shock-absorption, its ride quality and safety while cornering, all of which are of particular importance for a high performance tire.

-Making handmade tires is a difficult process and we pay constant attention to each step and detail.
-Nevertheless, rare situations may occur that are imperceptible during production and that pass by the QC (quality control) inspection.
+Making handmade tires is a difficult process and we pay constant attention to each step and detail along the way.
+Nevertheless, rare situations may occur that are imperceptible during production and that may also pass the QC (quality control) inspection.

-The tread is applied manually and — as with any manual operation — slight, involuntary human error may occur.
+The tread is applied manually and as with any manual operation slight, involuntary human error may at times occur.
 These are rare cases that occur less than 1% of the time and we are constantly striving to bring that number to zero.

 The most common case is when the side of the tread isn't properly adhered to the casing.
-This is not a manufacturing problem but a rare case of human error when handling the product.
-If a worker touches the side of the tread improperly when applying it to the casing, his fingers may have taken off a spot of glue, causing adhesive problems.
-In this event, the glue appears well adhered in the QC check , but the problem becomes more perceptible during use.
+This is a rare case of human error during the production process.
+If a worker touches the side of the tread improperly when applying it to the casing, his fingers may have taken off a spot of glue, causing adherence problems.
+In this event, the glue may appear well adhered in the QC check , but the problem becomes more perceptible later during use, because of that ‘weak’ spot.

-Another possibility is that the tread may come in contact with a chemical agent, such as solvent, when cleaning the base tape and applying the glue to the cotton tape.
-The solvent is also used afterwards to clean the tread area after gluing it to the casing.
+Another rare possibility is that the inside of the tread may at times come improperly in contact with chemical agents, such as solvents, when cleaning the base tape and applying the glue to the cotton tape, or afterwards when cleaning the tread area after gluing it to the casing.

-Problems may also occur when a user mishandles a perfect product.
-These are high-end, handmade products which require proper care.
+Problems may however also occur when a user mishandles a totally perfect product.
+These high-end, special handmade products are somewhat delicate and require proper care more so than others.

-Cleaning agents that contain degreasers also damage tubulars.
-Remove tubular wheels before using harsh cleaning products on your frame.
+Bike cleaning agents that contain degreasers also damage handmade tires.
+Remove the wheels before using harsh cleaning and degreasing products on your frame.
+These products contain solvents which may weaken the glue on the hand glued parts of the tubular or tire.

 WHAT IS "HANDMADE"?